klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 * Guzzle
 * ... others

-Now, we know that the application above uses Slim, Guzzle and Yii.
-If you have a look to the tool supported gadget chains, you'll find something very interesting:
+As mentioned, the example application uses Slim, Guzzle and Yii.
+Conveniently, the three are among **PHPGCC** supported gadget chains:

 ```bash
 $ phpggc -l